 I am from Québec, and here in spring, on bright Sundays, we love spending time in maple syrup-producing houses—it was always a great time with friends.
 Two years ago, I was in a sugary wood cabin with some friends, and a guy I barely knew came up to me out of nowhere.
 Right off the bat asked me, “How about you?
 Do you struggle with pornography?”

-He was wearing this flashy red tee shirt that said “Porn Kills Love.”
+He was wearing this flashy red tee that said “Porn Kills Love.”
 I thought he was quite brave to wear it without worrying about the others’ looks.
 We went on talking about the facts and the harms of it in our own lives.
 This was my first time opening up about porn’s harmfulness—it was a very liberating experience, and afterward, I would easily bring up the topic with friends.

 I am a 24-year-old real estate investor, and I own several properties.
 Long story short: that same year, I was renovating a house in Quebec, to rent out.
-After that encounter, months passed and turns out the project transformed into a student rooming house and eventually more of a community house.
+After that encounter, months passed and turned out the project transformed into a student rooming house and eventually more of a community house.

 That very guy in the PKL tee who had reached to me and had freed me to talk freely came to live with me and 10 other friends in that house.
 The subject of porn became quickly very fluent between us all, but not in the way you’d expect.
 Guys to whom it had never been spoken to got slowly closer to the conversations and quickly understood the harms.
 It was a bonding thing, between all of us.